Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Peakhurst recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers in Peakhurst shows around 54 residential properties granted approval per year over the past five financial years, totalling an estimated 274 homes.
+AreaSearch analysis of ABS building approval numbers shows Peakhurst recorded around 54 residential properties granted approval per year over the past five financial years, totalling an estimated 274 homes.
 So far in FY-26, 64 approvals have been recorded.
-The average population increase per dwelling built over these years is 1.8 people, indicating balanced supply and demand conditions.
+The average number of people moving to the area per dwelling built over these five years is 1.8 (between FY-21 and FY-25), indicating balanced supply and demand with stable market conditions.
 However, this has intensified to 4.6 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.
-New properties are constructed at an average value of $539,000, targeting the premium market segment with higher-end properties.
+New properties are constructed at an average value of $539,000, targeting the premium market segment.

-This year, $10.4 million in commercial approvals have been registered, demonstrating moderate levels of commercial development.
-Compared to Greater Sydney, Peakhurst has slightly more development, around 19.0% above regional average per person over the five-year period.
-New building activity shows 38.0% standalone homes and 62.0% medium and high-density housing, marking a significant departure from existing housing patterns which are currently 57.0% houses.
-With around 350 people per dwelling approval, Peakhurst shows a developed market.
-Looking ahead, AreaSearch estimates Peakhurst to grow by 1,358 residents through to 2041.
+In FY-26, $10.4 million in commercial approvals have been registered, demonstrating moderate levels of commercial development.
+Compared to Greater Sydney, Peakhurst has slightly more development activity (19.0% above regional average per person over the five-year period), offering reasonable buyer options while sustaining existing property demand.
+However, building activity has slowed in recent years.
+New building activity shows 38.0% standalone homes and 62.0% medium and high-density housing, marking a significant departure from existing housing patterns (currently 57.0% houses).
+This shift suggests diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.

 Frequently Asked Questions - Development